History of Jazz Education - A Brief Outline

 2) extracurricular jazz activities on college campuses were highly successful.

 By the mid 1970s to early 1980s, the music education mainstream began to signal their approval of jazz.
-In the 2000s, jazz education still has its critics but is now considered a vital component of music education in America.
+In the 21st century, jazz education still has its critics but is now considered a vital component of music education in America.